This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Building a wooden boat is something I have been daydreaming of doing for a long, long time.

-I have decided it’s time to build my own boat.
+I have decided it’s time to build my own boat!

 I’ve owned several boats, but I’ve always wanted to build my own.
-I am going to do it, and I am going to share the process here.
-I hope.

-I mean I intend to build one.
 Not just any boat.
-I’m going to build a wooden drift boat.
-For fly fishing.
-If nothing goes wrong, I will build it.
+I’m going to build a wooden drift boat for fly fishing.

 If I build it, it will come, to these pages.

 Here’s a photo of the type of wooden boat I’m interested in building.
-This shot comes from the pages of Montana Boatbuilders website.
-Aren’t they beautiful?

-Why Build A Boat?
+Why Build A Wooden Boat For Fly Fishing?

-It just sounds like fun.
+It just sounds like fun to me!

 I think it would be a very rewarding experience to float down the river fly fishing in a boat I built with my own two hands.